MichaHuhn/frontendmentor-recipe-page/README.md

 * I learned how to keep track of every detail in the Figma mockups.
 * I made the page responsive by using fluid design and media queries.
-* I also learned how to style lists with CSS.
+* I also learned how to style lists and tables with CSS.

 ### Useful resources